fokkonaut/F-DDrace/readme.md

 * **Persistent gameplay after server restart or reload** <br>
 Things such as money drops and plots are saved and loaded upon server start so you don't lose important things. `sv_shutdown_save_tees 1` allows you to also save and load all players automatically.

+* **Many settings and commands** <br>
+The list of [settings](https://github.com/fokkonaut/F-DDrace/blob/F-DDrace/src/game/variables.h) and [commands](https://github.com/fokkonaut/F-DDrace/blob/F-DDrace/src/game/ddracecommands.h) can be found in the source files.